Marlow14/IntermediateNode/Demos/Ch02-SettingUpExpress/RestAPIPractice/README.md

 1. Use the express app generator to create a project called rest-api

 1. Create an array of your friends, with id, name, and an array of hobbies.

+1. You will now create a short Rest API that returns data imply as JSON.

+	Refer to the demos on sending data and routes in completing the following steps.

 1. Create a GET route that returns all friends at /friends